When to Consider Bankruptcy for Your Small Business

 2. The Business Is Facing Legal Action

 If your business is facing legal action from creditors, bankruptcy may be the best way to protect the business from further legal action.
 When a business files for bankruptcy, an automatic stay is issued, which puts a stop to all collection efforts and legal action.
-This can give the business the time and space to work out a repayment plan with its creditors.
+This can give the business the time and space to work out a repayment plan with its creditors and think about business and personal debts.

 3. The Business Has No Other Options